Areeq Chowdhury | @AreeqChowdhury

 At the age of 21, he founded WebRoots Democracy which has been leading the campaign for online voting and has been working with politicians, charities, thinktanks, and technology companies on researching the benefits and challenges of a digital democracy.

-Khadija Said is a Researcher at WebRoots Democracy.
-She is currently studying towards a degree in Digital Culture from King’s College London.
+Khadija Said is currently studying towards a degree in Digital Culture from King’s College London.

 Khadija is particularly interested in the intersection between politics and digital technologies and how this intersection can enhance democracies not only in the UK, but worldwide.
 Khadija has worked in broadcasting media both on screen and behind the scenes, researching ways of engaging disenfranchised youth in the UK.